bento-platform/gohan/README.md

 >             "count":  `number`,   // this field is only present when performing a COUNT query
 >             "start":  `number`,   // reflective of the provided lowerBound parameter, 0 if none
 >             "end":  `number`,     // reflective of the provided upperBound parameter, 0 if none
->             "chromosome":  `string`,       // reflective of the chromosome queried for
+>             "chromosome":  `string`,       // reflective of the chromosome queried for - no `chr` prefix
 >             "calls": [            // this field is only present when performing a GET query
 >                 {
 >                    "id": `string`, // variantId